 Also See Would Jesus Do That?

-Christians often defend their worldly behavior and their association with those involved in that which is forbidden by Scripture by claiming that Jesus Christ would associate with the lifestyles and behaviors of the unsaved if He were walking the earth today.
-Often, Fundamentalists are accused of being "holier-than-thou" because they refuse to attend Christian rock concerts, nightclubs or bars.
+Christians often act exactly as the word does and associate with those involved in behavior forbidden by Scripture They often defend this by claiming that Jesus Christ Himself would associate with the lifestyles and behaviors of the unsaved if He were walking the earth today.
+Fundamentalists are also often accused of being "holier-than-thou" because they refuse to attend Christian rock concerts, nightclubs or bars.

 Please note that the following article is part of the original blog by Rev. Dr. Mark D. Roberts